castorini/pyserini/docs/installation.md

 Below is a step-by-step Pyserini installation guide based on Python 3.8.
 We recommend using [Anaconda](https://www.anaconda.com/) and assume you have already installed it.
++ If you are installing Anaconda on Windows Ubuntu Terminal, [here](https://gist.github.com/kauffmanes/5e74916617f9993bc3479f401dfec7da) is a useful guide.
++ If you are installing Anaconda on Mac M1/M2 ARM processor, we strongly recommend you first read the **Troubleshooting Tips** section below regarding potential issues with Anaconda ARM64 distribution.

 Create new environment: